2013 San Francisco 49ers season

-The 2013 season was the San Francisco 49ers' 64th in the National Football League (NFL), 68th overall and third under the head coach/general manager tandem of Jim Harbaugh and Trent Baalke.
+The 2013 season was the San Francisco 49ers' 64th in the National Football League (NFL), their 68th overall and their third under the head coach/general manager tandem of Jim Harbaugh and Trent Baalke.
 This marked the first season since 2004 that quarterback Alex Smith was not on the roster as he joined the Kansas City Chiefs.
 This was the 49ers' final season playing their home games at Candlestick Park before moving into Levi's Stadium for the 2014 season.